 Judges will total points for each speaker on their individual scoring sheets, subtract penalty points (if any) and enter net points.
 Each judge then ranks the speakers 1 through "n", by the net points, with the highest score being ranked "1", the next highest, "2", and so on.
 If a tie exists on an individual judge's scoring sheet, the first tiebreaker is points scored in the "Content" category.
 If a tie still exists, the second tiebreaker is the "Delivery" category.
+If a tie still exists, both speakers will receive the same rank level and the next rank value will be skipped.
 The teller will tabulate the judges' scoring sheets.

-If a tie still exists, the first tiebreaker is total net points.
+On the Judges ranking sheet, if a ranking tie exists, the first tiebreaker is total net points.
 The contestant with the highest total of net points on the judge's scoring sheets will be declared the winner.
 If a tie still exists, the second and final tiebreaker will be a vote of the judges.
 The contestant receiving a majority vote of the (three) judges will be declared the winner and the judges' decision will be final.
 There will be no ties in the final standings of the winner and the 1st runner-up.
 The final results are to be recorded and presented to the Master of Ceremonies by the teller upon their return from deliberations.